JPerez00/portfolio-starter-with-toggle/README.md

 ![Image](/public/images/toggle-action.gif)

-This is almost the same as the Vercel portfolio site template, except for an included light and dark mode toggle added for convenience.
-Includes:
+This template now includes Next-Themes for light and dark modes, along with a convenient toggle button.

+To clarify, I only added a few components and changed the CSS structure; the rest is exactly the same as the original Vercel portfolio template.
+This template already includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)